-Hardly in need of any introduction, the Amphitheatrum Flavium, better known as Colosseum, is one of Rome’s most visited and photographed landmarks, one of those must-sees no guidebooks would ever dare forgetting.
-It must be its look, its majesty, its ancient wisdom overlooking whimsical modernity, what has been attracting thousands of people every day, because if we trace back its history, there’s nothing honorable about it.
+Hardly in need of any introduction, the Amphitheatrum Flavium, better known as Colosseum, is one of Rome’s most visited and photographed landmarks.
+One of those Rome must-sees no guidebooks would ever dare to forget.
+It must be its look, its majesty, its ancient wisdom overlooking whimsical modernity, what has been attracting thousands of people every day because if we trace back its history, there’s nothing honourable about it.

-You don’t even need to plan a trip to see this fabled place, it’s visible from many of the spots you are likely to visit led by your guidebooks or tour guides.
+You don’t even need to plan a trip to see this fabled place, it’s visible from many of the spots you are likely to visit led by your guidebooks or taking a Rome tour.
 If you are in Piazza Venezia, you can see it wrapped up in the maze of the city’s pollution, if you go up to the terrace of the Vittoriano Complex, yet again it will come up in your pictures.
-In a nutshell, if you are in the city center it’s almost impossible to avoid it.
+In a nutshell, if you are in the city centre it’s almost impossible to avoid it.

 So, what’s so cool about it?
 Its architectural style?
 Or Ridley Scott’s influence on his audience?

-This is the place where gladiators fought against each other or against wild animals, the place where the Emperors, devoid of their humanity, coined the infamous “thumb down” expression, the place where the same crowned heads fooled their own people with Panem et Circensem, forerunner of today’s propaganda system of distracting the public opinion from the real problems of their society by giving them money and entertainment, except that today we don’t get the money.
+This is the place where gladiators fought against each other or against wild animals, the place where the Emperors, devoid of their humanity, coined the infamous “thumb down” expression, the place where the same crowned heads fooled their own people with Panem et Circensem, forerunner of today’s propaganda system of distracting the public opinion from the real problems of their society by giving them money and entertainment.

 The shows (ludus -i in latin) were originally conceived as propitiatory rituals to appease the gods, and eventually, they evolved in atrocious games where countless men and animals were brutally slaughtered.
 In ancient Rome physical strength, pride and bravery were crucial to a man’s personality, the reason why gladiators who didn’t give evidence of such traits during the fights could even be sentenced to death by the audience, who counted from 50,000 to 80,000 people.
 This was considered the worst way to die, humiliated in the public arena.

-Apart from shows and fights, also capital punishments were carried out in the Colosseum, and apparently so brutal and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide prior to the execution.
+Apart from shows and fights, also capital punishments were carried out in the Colosseum.
+Apparently, they were so brutal and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide prior to the execution.
 Sadly, public executions were common to many civilizations, even in much more recent times.
 On the other hand, while common knowledge might suggest that in the Colosseum early Christians were martyred, probably due to Hollywood movies such as Quo Vadis, there is no historical record to prove this.

-Thinking about the horrors that actually happened inside makes me cringe, but at the same time the thought of walking around the extended ruins of Rome’s historic center, where today’s buildings rest right on top of the ancient city, the same roads where names such as Julius Caesar, Octavianus Augustus, Vespasiano walked through some 2,000 years ago, never fails to give me the willies.
+The thought of walking around the extended ruins of Rome’s historic centre, where today’s buildings rest right on top of the ancient city, the same roads where names such as Julius Caesar, Octavianus Augustus, Vespasiano walked through some 2,000 years ago, never fails to amaze visitors from all over the world.

 The biggest holiday, the busiest summer season, the most tourist-crowded days are nothing compared to the excitement, the chattering, the noise at the time of the first shows, when the Colosseum, just built, stood in all its glory.
 Imagining what happened within those walls, though, I sure prefer it the way it is now, silent, commanding, almost a sad witness aware of what human brutality is capable of.